autoplot/documentation/javadoc/org/das2/util/DesktopColorChooserPanel.md

+# org.das2.util.DesktopColorChooserPanel

-# org.das2.util.DesktopColorChooserPanelPanel for picking colors off the desktop and maintaining a list of colors.
+Panel for picking colors off the desktop and maintaining a list of colors.

-DesktopColorChooserPanel( )
+# DesktopColorChooserPanel( )

 ***